tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 We have gained clarity and degree of separation between the different apps making up our boilerplate application.

 As usual, let's test that django runs OK (we'll develop a test battery for our boilerplate app later).
-If it runs amoothly, let's commit and call our commitment "distinguish between django, local, and third party applications".
+If it runs amoothly, let's commit and call our commitment `"distinguish between django, local, and third party applications"`.